mvp/uhubctl/README.md

 To compile, simply run `make` - this will generate `uhubctl` binary.
 Note that on some OS (e.g. FreeBSD/NetBSD) you need to use `gmake` instead to build.

-Also, for Mac OS X you can install `uhubctl` with Homebrew custom tap:
+Also, on MacOS you can install `uhubctl` with Homebrew custom tap:

 ```
 brew tap mvp/uhubctl https://github.com/mvp/uhubctl